karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

 - [x] Task 9: Push Docker image
   - Update the Jenkinsfile to include a new stage for pushing the Docker image to Docker Hub:
-    - Add a new stage called "Push Image" after the "Build Docker Image" stage.
+    - Add a new stage called "Push Image" after the "Build Image" stage.
     - Inside the "Push Image" stage, use the `steps` block to define the steps for pushing the Docker image.
     - Use the `script` block to write Groovy code for executing shell commands.